logtalk-actions/setup-swi-prolog/README.md

 # Current Status

 This action is in active development.
+This action only supports Linux at this time.